The Animals Being Hunted

 Canada, US, Russia, Kyrgyzstan, Kazakhstan, Romania, Bulgaria, Lithuania, Mongolia

-Cats of the World, Hunting Achievement Award, Animals of North America, Animals of Asia
+Hunting Achievement Award, Animals of North America, Animals of Asia

 Wolf hunts can be bought online for around £2,000.